jstnmthw/hlstatsnext/README.md

 # HLStatsNext

-HLStatsNext is a modern rewrite of HLstatsX Community Edition, building upon its foundation as a real-time stats and ranking system for Source engine based games.
-While the original HLstatsX:CE used a Perl daemon and PHP frontend, HLStatsNext is being completely refactored with Next.js (Turbo), Node.js for GraphQL.
+HLStatsNext is a modern rewrite of HLstatsX Community Edition, building upon its foundation as a real-time stats and ranking system for Half Life engine based games.
+While the original HLstatsX:CE used dated PHP for frontend & backend, HLStatsNext is being completely refactored using Turbo Monorepo with Next.js for frontend and, Yoga GraphQL for backend.
 This project aims to modernize and enhance the proven concepts of HLstatsX:CE.

 ## Table of Contents